V1291 Aquilae

 V1291 Aquilae is a single star in the equatorial constellation of Aquila.
 It has a yellow-white hue and is dimly visible to the naked eye with an apparent visual magnitude that fluctuates around 5.65.
 Based on parallax measurements, it is located at a distance of approximately 278 light years from the Sun.
 The star it is drifting closer with a radial velocity of −22 km/s.

+In 1962, Helmut A. Abt and John C. Gloson published data showing that the star's brightness varied.
+Based on that publication, the star was given its variable star designation, V1291 Aquilae, in 1972.

 This is a magnetic chemically peculiar star, or Ap star, with a stellar classification of F0VpSrCrEu, matching an F-type main-sequence star with abundance anomalies of strontium, chromium, and europium in the spectrum.
 It is a variable star of type Alpha2 Canum Venaticorum that ranges in visual magnitude from 5.61 down to 5.67 with a period of 223.826 days.
 This is most likely the mean rotational period of the star.
 V1291 Aquilae was one of the first Ap stars discovered with a period of more than 100 days.
 It shows a surface magnetic field strength of 3.6 kG.